 The university has provided several seating sections for guests, in accordance with the Americans with Disabilities Act.
 A section on the east end of the stadium floor is designated for guests unable to negotiate stairs.
 Guests needing access to this area should enter the stadium through the northwest gate and proceed along the stadium floor in front of the north stands to the roped off seating.
 Additional ADA designated seating on the upper levels of the stadium is accessible through the east gates.
 To ensure sufficient room for everyone, seating in these areas is limited to the guest and one escort.
 Commencement volunteers can direct you to these areas.

 Professional photographs will be taken as graduates receive their diploma covers and as they leave the stage.
 Proofs will be available online, allowing graduates to order products and packages.
-A link to each grad’s personal gallery will be sent via email and or text within a few hours of the ceremony.
+A link to each grad’s personal gallery will be sent via email and or text shortly after the ceremony concludes.
 All transactions are between Candid Color Photography and individual candidates; Cameron is not involved in the billing or collecting of monies.

 Restrooms are located in the southeast and northeast corners of the stadium just inside the gates.
 Portable restrooms are also located on the west end of the stadium behind the fieldhouse.

 Commencement will begin with a ceremonial salute from "Big Ollie II," the Cameron University ROTC battalion's ceremonial howitzer, and it will end with an impressive, but loud, fireworks display.
 Please be prepared - and plan accordingly - for these loud and sudden noises, which some spectators may find disconcerting.
 After the fireworks conclude, you are free to leave.

 CU’s stadium lies in restricted airspace because of its proximity to Comanche County Memorial Hospital’s helipad.
 The flying of drones is prohibited without Federal Aviation Administration approval.